lutianzhou001/neofura-doc/docs/APIs/GetNep11OwnedByAddress.md

 ## GetNep11OwnedByAddress

- Gets the Nep11 owned by address.
+Gets the Nep11 owned by the given address.

 ### Parameters